AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 >[!NOTE]
 >
 >The [!DNL Live Search] storefront popover is available only for stores that use the *Luma* theme, or a customized theme that is based on *Luma*.
 The *Luma* theme is included in the [!DNL Commerce] sample data.
 The popover does not support the *Blank* theme.
-See [Working with a modified theme](#working-with-modified-theme) for more information.
+See [Styling Popover Elements](storefront-popover-styling.md) to learn more.

 ## Searchable attributes